 Signal Mountain

 Lest you think that hiking Jenny Lake was the only thing I did today, I leave you with this final chapter.
 Earlier in the day, we drove to the top of Signal Mountain.
 I originally planned to hike to the top, but then we decided to drive instead.
 I’m so glad that we did!
-This enabled me to hike the Jenny Lake Trail later in the day.
+This enabled me to do the Jenny Lake Hike later in the day.

 Where are we now?